 - Wrong medications administered.
 According to a study conducted in 2006 more than 1.5 million people are harmed by incorrect medications each year.
 Often, medication errors are made in the dosage administered to the patient.

 - Mistakes or negligence when administering anesthesia.
 Harm, including brain damage, could result from a mistake in the amount of anesthesia administered, failure to monitor the patient’s vital signs during surgery, intubation mistakes, or use of defective equipment.
 To the surprise of many, anesthesia mistakes are often more dangerous than surgical errors.

 - Infection caused by failure of the hospital to maintain necessary cleanliness and care to prevent infection.

-If you believe you or a loved one has been harmed or injured due to medical malpractice while being treated in a hospital or at the hands of a healthcare provider, or if a loved one has died as a result of medical malpractice, call the attorneys of Altizer Law, P.C.
-Bettina and Terri have the compassion, the experience, and the determination to pursue legitimate medical malpractice compensation.
+If you believe you or a loved one has been harmed or injured due to medical malpractice while being treated in a hospital or at the hands of a healthcare provider, or if a loved one has died as a result of medical malpractice, call Altizer Law, P.C.
+Bettina has the compassion, the experience, and the determination to pursue legitimate medical malpractice compensation.